Midnights Logo (2022)

 Omnipresence In American Culture

-To be fair, she didn’t need to go out and promote Midnights; the album stayed atop the charts around the globe for weeks on end, while “Anti-Hero” officially became her longest-running No. 1 in the US to date.
-The night of the Grammys she might have lost out on what would have been a very deserving win in the “Song of the Year” category for “All Too Well (10 Minute Version)” but she still took home an awrd for “Best Music Video” and was the brightest star of the night, being the darling of the host, audience and social media crowd.
-With a relentless barrage of triumphs leading up to “The Eras Tour”, Taylor managed to become bigger than ever before.
+To be fair, Taylor didn’t need to actively promote Midnights; the album remained at the top of charts worldwide for weeks, while “Anti-Hero” became her longest-running No. 1 hit in the US.
+Aside from a surprise performance of “Anti-Hero” at a The 1975 show in London in January, her only public appearance between December and March was on Grammy night, February 5, 2023.
+While she lost out on a deserved win in the “Song of the Year” category for “All Too Well (10 Minute Version),” she still took home the “Best Music Video” award and was the undeniable star of the night—adored by the host, the audience, and social media alike.
+With a nonstop stream of successes leading up to “The Eras Tour,” the stage was set for Taylor to become even more iconic than ever before.

 The Eras Tour